labtst-online/fast-payment_service/README.md

 ```

-## GitHub Actions(CI)
+## GitHub Actions (CI, CD)

-GitHub Actions workflow runs ruff formater check on every push and pull request to the main and develop branches.
+* Continuous Integration workflow runs tests and ruff formater check on every push and pull request to the main and develop branches.
+* Continuous Delivery workflow build and push image to GHCR.

 ## License

-The Fastboosty Payment Service is licensed under the terms of the MIT license.
+This repository is licensed under the terms of the MIT license.